 A Guide Booklet is available at E.H.
-Montgomery General Store with lots of historical information about the town and some good ole’ southern hospitality.
+Montgomery General Store with lots of historical information about the town.
 From there you can grab a snack, tour the town, have a relaxing lunch or dinner at Mama T’s Restaurant and even do a bit of shopping.
 Gold Hill truly is one of North Carolina’s gems, preserved in all its glory for you to come visit!